metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 - some cards load quickly but others take much longer, but
 - the dashboard and/or the slow cards do load eventually.

+## Did it used to be fast enough, but has recently slowed down?

+**Root cause:** Metabase is not an island, complete unto itself, so if the dashboards and the cards it shows haven't changed, the slowdown is probably due to a change in the environment.

+**Steps to take:**

+1. Check if the volume of data being analyzed has grown recently---for example, are some of your tables much larger than they used to be?
+If so, you may need to move your database server to a more powerful machine.
+2. Check if more people are accessing the data warehouse, or if the same set of users are running more queries.
+(You can find this out by looking at the database server's logs.)
+If this is the case, you can either move the data warehouse to a more powerful machine or institute quotas to manage the volume of access.
+3. Check if queries from Metabase are being queued for execution, i.e., whether they are having to wait their turn to execute.
+If so, you may be able to raise the priority of Metabase queries (though this will necessarily come at the cost of slowing others down).

 ## Do you have too many cards in your dashboard?

 **Root cause:** When Metabase displays a dashboard, it re-runs all of the questions.
 We do our best to do this concurrently, but a dashboard with a hundred cards is going to be slower than one with a single question.
 And if your dashboard contains filters, then each time someone changes a filter setting, all of the cards that depend on it have to re-execute.